• Share this on:

 The prices and price structure of strawberries vary a lot throughout the year.
 As such, it is not possible to define a reliable price breakdown scheme.
 The figure below is purely indicative and hypothetical.

 The most important rule to remember, however, is that the market determines the trade price.
-Importers often calculate a net margin of 8% over their selling price and will also deduct handling and import-related costs.
+Importers often calculate a minimum net margin of 8% over their selling price.
+They will also deduct handling and import-related costs.
 A perishable and fragile product like strawberries can easily lead to higher costs due to waste or quality issues.

 The trade price of non-European strawberries must be attractively priced to compete with local strawberries.
-Local strawberries often have the preference, which means that imported strawberries have to either be superior in quality or lower in price.
+Local strawberries often have the preference.
+This means that imported strawberries have to either be superior in quality or lower in price.

 Tips: